sosy-lab/cpachecker/README.txt

 -----------------------------------

 1. Choose a source code file that you want to be checked.
-   Several types of example programs can be found in test/programs/ If you use your own program, remember to pre-process it with CIL (see above).
+   If you use your own program, remember to pre-process it with CIL (see above).
-   Example: test/programs/simple/loop1.c
+   Example: doc/examples/example.c
+   A good source for more example programs is the benchmark set of the TACAS 2012 Competition on Software Verification (http://sv-comp.sosy-lab.org/), which can be checked out from https://svn.sosy-lab.org/software/sv-benchmarks/trunk.

 2. If you want to enable certain analyses like predicate analysis, choose a configuration file.
 This file defines for example which CPAs are used.
    Standard configuration files can be found in the directory config/.
-   Example: config/explicitAnalysis.properties
+   Example: config/predicateAnalysis.properties
    The configuration options used in this file are explained in doc/Configuration.txt.

 3. Choose a specification file (you may not need this for some CPAs).